 - Kegel! – As we age we often think it’s inevitable that our vagina will lose all its suppleness that it once had in youth and impact on our sexual lives.
 But this is a myth!
 There are things that you can do to improve the situation.
 Strengthening your pelvic floor muscles is a guaranteed way to reinvigorate your sex life; a stronger pelvic floor can increase the sensation for both you and your partner.
 Use Kegel8’s Ultra 20 Electronic Pelvic Toner to effectively amplify your sex life today!

 - Lube up – Using an organic, water-based lubricant sometimes becomes essential as we grow older.
 But don’t feel like you have lost a part of your allure if you need to buy some; if anything, you’re preserving your sexual life.
-Try a lubricant such as the Kegel8 KE Gel that is hormone free and body friendly.
+Try a intimate lubricant from our range and look for one that is hormone free and body friendly.

 - Talk it out – Communication is key when it comes to satisfying sex.
 Let your partner know which positions aren’t working for you, and which positions really get you going.